AdobeDocs/experience-manager-screens.en/help/user-guide/bulk-offline-update.md

 Follow the steps below to use bulk offline update for an AEM Screens project:

 1. Adobe Experience Manager Web Console Configuration.
-1. Search for bulk offline update services.
+1. Search for Bulk Offline Update services.

    ![screen_shot_2018-04-24at121428pm](assets/screen_shot_2018-04-24at121428pm.png)